evanodell/evanodell.com/projects/datasets/hansard-data/index.md

 ## Notes

+[^1]: If you would like other formats please [get in touch](mailto:evanodell91@gmail.com).

-[^1]: Sarah Olney (mnis_id 4591) does not have a birth date listed in the Members Names Information Service, and I have been unable to locate her date of birth elsewhere, only the year of birth.
+[^2]: Sarah Olney (mnis_id 4591) does not have a birth date listed in the Members Names Information Service, and I have been unable to locate her date of birth elsewhere, only the year of birth.
 Her birthdate is, as a consequence, listed as 1977-01-01, this will be amended to the correct month and day if her biography is updated.

-[^2]: e.g. 'bid' can be both a noun, as in a bid submitted in response to a project tender, and a verb, as in to bid for an item at an auction
+[^3]: e.g. 'bid' can be both a noun, as in a bid submitted in response to a project tender, and a verb, as in to bid for an item at an auction

-[^3]: <a href="#rheault2016">Rheault <i>et al.</i> (2016)</a> have a more complex method of calculating polarity that accounts for lexical types.
+[^4]: <a href="#rheault2016">Rheault <i>et al.</i> (2016)</a> have a more complex method of calculating polarity that accounts for lexical types.
 See their paper and the [related repository](https://github.com/lrheault/emotion) for details.